31-Year-Old Wide Receiver – Minnesota Vikings

 Agreed to a five-year contract worth $47.5 million with the Vikings in March of 2013.

-Jennings (hamstring) is probable for Sunday's game against Miami.
+Jennings (hamstring) is active for Sunday's game against Chicago.

 To instantly reveal our fantasy analysis of every player – including Greg Jennings – simply subscribe now.